-At her mother’s urging, the girl said, “I want the head of John the Baptist on a tray!”
+The scriptures show us her request.
+It says, “At her mother’s urging, the girl said, “I want the head of John the Baptist on a tray!”
 Matthew 14:8 NLT

-She was a young enchanting girl child blossoming into the fullness of adulthood.
+Here was a young enchanting girl child blossoming into the fullness of adulthood.

-She was young and free exploring the intricacies and ways of the world around her.
+Young and free exploring the intricacies and ways of the world around her.

 She was daddy’s girl and had the keys to unlocking his heart and getting whatever she wanted.

 It was her birthday and daddy said to her, ‘Ask whatever you want today and it shall be yours’.

 She was elated and ran to share the good news with her mother.

 “A mother has far greater influence on her children than anyone else, and she must realize that every word she speaks, every act, every response, her attitude, even her appearance and manner of dress affect the lives of her children and the whole family.
 It is while the child is in the home that he gains from his mother the attitudes, hopes, and beliefs that will determine the kind of life he will live and the contribution he will make to society.” –